-ONE OR MORE In judging whether an applicant has "severe or profound" emotional, DISABILITIES behavioral or cognitive deficits, the Admissions Committee shall consider the effect of multiple impairments, the combination of which causes such acute educational needs outside of IEP related services provider that they cannot be accommodated at TSD.
+ONE OR MORE DISABILITIES

+In judging whether an applicant has "severe or profound" emotional, behavioral or cognitive deficits, the Admissions Committee shall consider the effect of multiple impairments, the combination of which causes such acute educational needs that they cannot be accommodated at TSD.

+REGULATIONS

-REGULATIONS The Superintendent is authorized to adopt any regulations necessary or proper, in his sole and absolute discretion, to implement this policy and to provide for a smooth and efficient functioning admissions procedure.
+The Superintendent is authorized to adopt any regulations necessary or proper, in their sole and absolute discretion, to implement this policy and to provide for a smooth and efficient functioning admissions procedure.

-APPLICANT IS NOT ABLE TO BE ADEQUATELY ASSESSED If, in the sole and absolute discretion of TSD, its, staff, agents or consultants, the documentation and records submitted by the applicant are insufficient to determine eligibility for admission under this policy, or the child may not be reasonably assessed to determine whether or not the child meets the enrollment criteria set forth in Tex.
+APPLICANT IS NOT ABLE TO BE ADEQUATELY ASSESSED

+If, in the sole and absolute discretion of TSD, its, staff, agents or consultants, the documentation and records submitted by the applicant are insufficient to determine eligibility for admission under this policy, or the child may not be reasonably assessed to determine whether or not the child meets the enrollment criteria set forth in Tex.
 Educ.
 Code § 30.051, the child will be conclusively presumed to be ineligible and that he or she has primary, ongoing needs related to one or more severe or profound emotional, behavioral, or cognitive deficits.
 A determination that the applicant cannot be tested sufficiently to make a legitimate determination shall be at the sole and absolute discretion of TSD, its staff, agents and/or consultants.

+PLACEMENT DETERMINATION

-PLACEMENT DETERMINATION Once a completed application has been received, the TSD Referral Committee will determine whether the student is admitted, not admitted, or whether additional information is needed.
+Once a completed application has been received, the TSD Referral Committee will determine whether the student is admitted, not admitted, or whether additional information is needed.

 If the Referral Committee makes a determination that an applicant is not qualified for admission the parent(s), guardian(s), or adult student will be sent a letter indicating the decision and the reason(s) the student does not meet eligibility criteria for admission to TSD.
 If the referral to TSD was made by the and the Local Education Agency they will be notified as well.

 If the student is determined to be eligible for admission, a date and time for the initial ARD Committee meeting will be scheduled.
 The purpose of this ARD will be to develop the student's individualized education program (IEP) including related services and the student's schedule.
 TSD will provide comparable services and will follow the goals, objectives, and service minutes to the best of its ability until a programming ARD can be held by the corresponding department.

 If the Referral Committee is unclear whether a student meets the eligibility criteria, additional information from the previous school or the parent/guardian may be requested.
 In addition, an on-site visit to the local school district may be conducted.

-TSD may choose to conditionally admit a prospective student on a temporary basis for observation and/or further evaluation.
-Admission on a conditional/temporary basis does not guarantee permanent admission.
+TSD may choose to admit a prospective student on a temporary basis for observation and/or further evaluation.
+Admission on a temporary basis does not guarantee permanent admission.

 Once an ineligibility determination is made, the temporary period shall terminate and the parent(s) or guardian(s) and the Local Education Agency shall be notified of the decision by the admissions office, and the admissions office will refer the student back to the local school district.
 For purposes of stay put, a temporary admission shall not constitute the last agreed upon placement and until a final determination of qualification for admission is made by TSD, the Local Education Agency shall remain the applicant's home school district.

 ELIGIBILITY FOR ENROLLMENT IN THE RESIDENTIAL PROGRAM Applicants eligible for TSD's day program are not automatically enrolled into the residential program.
 Enrollment into TSD's residential program is a separate and distinct consideration even for a student currently enrolled in TSD's day program.
-Eligibility for the residential program includes: The student resides beyond a 60-minute commute each way between home and TSD; The student has the ability to respond independently and appropriately to life-threatening situations (as appropriate for the age of the student);
+Eligibility for the residential program includes: